edterbak/NodeRed_Heishamon_control/README.md

 - BUG: I forgot to enable the SET9 command again after some debugging.
 Re-enabled it.
 - Feature request: Added a button on the request of klerk (and added some lines to make it look better)
 - re-added bar-chart for COP.
 It seems to work.
 It should start building a chart once DHW + HEAT info is available. untill then it will be empty.
 Need time to test if this is solid or not.

+[2022-05-31] (v14 beta11) Things done are:
+- Improved reduction of SET messages even further.
+- FEATURE: Added a LOG page on the dashboard.

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)